-Updated: January 1, 2018
+Updated: October 1, 2018

 Issue: Periodically, the value of the U.S. stock markets will experience larger-than-normal fluctuations that reduce the individual value all investments, including the public equity investments of TRS.
 These fluctuations are reflected in the indexes which track the day-to-day value of the public equity markets.

 A concern of TRS members is how these sharp declines in value of the stock market will affect the size of the TRS investment portfolio, as well as the viability of the System to pay retirement benefits.